Apply here to become a Public Safety Dispatcher

 To best serve the public, we ask that you use the 9-1-1 emergency line only when there is an immediate risk to life or property.
 If you dial 9-1-1 by mistake, don’t hang up!
 Stay on the phone and tell the Dispatcher you called by mistake.
-Every time a Dispatcher receives a 9-1-1 "hang-up" the caller must be contacted to find out if an emergency exists, this may include a Police Officer being sent to the caller’s location.
+Every time a Dispatcher receives a 9-1-1 "hang-up" the dispatcher must call back and attempt to contact the caller to find out if an emergency exists, this may include a Police Officer being sent to the caller’s location.
 When you dial 9-1-1, your call is automatically forwarded even if you hang up before it rings.
-The caller’s address and phone number shows on a computer screen for each 9-1-1 call received, including most cellular phone calls.
+The caller’s address and phone number may show up on the computer screen for each 9-1-1 call received, however not all cell phones will show an exact location of the caller, the dispatcher will always ask for the address where the incident is occurring.

 * Where the problem is occurring.